yanzhang01/TestShiny/Beta_version/README.md

 ### Database and Search Tools:

+- **Database version** - The publication titles and abstracts that we used were downloaded from PubMed on Oct.
+27, 2017.
+The PubMed text file can be accessed at [link](https://raw.githubusercontent.com/yanzhang01/shiny_PgenePapers/master/Beta_version/pubmed_result.txt), downloadable at [link](https://github.com/yanzhang01/shiny_PgenePapers/blob/master/Beta_version/pubmed_result.txt)

 - **Pseudogene-Gene-Role Table** - Displays manually curated (based on computer generated results) pseudogene-coding gene regulation pairs, supports keyword search in the fly.

   Note: The keywords in **_Coding Gene Name_** starting with an * are not genes, but other associated risk, such as Gastric cancer (GC) risk.